nobro/Domains2Ips/README.md

 # Domains to IPv4 and IPV6 IPs

-A simple script that convert a list of domains/subdomains to DNS A Records (IPV4) and optionally to DNS AAAA Records (IPV6):
+Simple script that converts a list of domains/subdomains to DNS A Records (IPV4) and DNS AAAA Records (IPV6).
+Does optional JSON an HTML output also.

 Uses socket to get IPs so it is subject to localy configured resolver.